-Once you have your information gathered, you can submit your application to open a CD account.
+Once you gather your information, you can submit an application to open a CD account.
 If approved, you’ll be able to select your maturity term, lock in your fixed interest rate, and deposit your initial principal.

 CDs can be a great way to earn interest on your savings, but like any savings method, they have their own advantages and disadvantages.
 Here are some factors to consider to help you decide whether opening a CD account is right for you.

 A CD may be right for you if: